TSGM

 References

-The number of timeseries to draw (per class) from the dataset before computing DTW_BA.
+• num_initial_samples (int or None) – The number of timeseries to draw (per class) from the dataset before computing DTW_BA.
 If None, use the entire set (per class).

-Labels for samples from initial_timeseries
+• initial_labels (array or None) – Labels for samples from initial_timeseries.

-or (n_classes * n_samples, original_size, d), and np.array of labels (or None)
+np.array of shape (n_samples, original_size, d) if y is None or (n_classes * n_samples, original_size, d), and np.array of labels (or None).

 class GaussianNoise(per_feature: bool = True)[source]

 Apply noise to the input time series.
-Args:

-variance ((float, float) or float): variance range for noise.
-If var_limit is a single float, the range
+• variance (float or tuple(float, float)) – Variance range for noise.
+If var_limit is a single float, the range will be (0, var_limit).
+Default: (10.0, 50.0).

+• per_feature (bool) – If set to True, noise will be sampled for each feature independently.
 Otherwise, the noise will be sampled once for all features.
-Default: True
+Default: True.

 Generate synthetic data with Gaussian noise.